HomeSite Map

 On December 17th, 2013, iTunes released a 59 track compilation album entitled "Bootleg Recordings 1963" only available on their downloading platform.
 Three renditions of "Till There Was You" are included on this album, which are the December 21st, 1963 recording for the "Saturday Club" program, the June 11th, 1963 version for the show "Pop Go The Beatles," and the December 26th, 1963 version recorded for the program "From Us To You."
 The purpose of this release was to extend the copyright of these recordings under European Union law from 50 years (which would have expired at the end of 2013) to 70 years (until 2033), this being considered an official release.
 This compilation album was only available in the US on that date to those in the know for a number of hours for $39.99 in its entirety or to be purchased as individual tracks, but was later made available for purchase as well.

 On April 20th, 2024, Apple Records released "Till There Was You" as one of four 3" singles on Record Store Day as an "RSD Exclusive Release."
 Only 1500 copies each were made of these limited edition releases which can only be played on 3" turntables, Crosley Manufacturing also releasing a limited edition package on this day including a special Beatles Mini Turntable, record carrying case and all four Beatles singles.
-These releases were made in celebration of the 60th Anniversary of The Beatles appearances on the Ed Sullivan Show.
+These releases were made in celebration of the 60th Anniversary of The Beatles' first appearance on the Ed Sullivan Show on February 9th, 1964.

 Live Performances